-If you wish to withdraw your child at any point between enrollment but before the start of school, Lupine Lane reserves the right to retain all costs associated with enrollment for the start of the school year, which includes first month's tuition, first semester's supply fee, enrollment fee, lunch and extended care.
+If you wish to withdraw your child at any point between enrollment but before the start of school, Lupine Lane reserves the right to retain all costs associated with enrollment for the start of the school year, which includes the first installment of tuition and fees as well as the first installment of lunch and extended care, if chosen.
 These are all non-refundable and non-transferable.

-If you wish to withdraw your child once the school year is in session, Lupine Lane requires a written 30-day notice prior to the first day of the upcoming month to avoid the charge of next month's tuition.
+If you wish to withdraw your child once the school year is in session, Lupine Lane requires a written 30-day notice prior to the first day of the upcoming month to avoid the charge of next month's installment.

-Should you wish to change your child's enrollment, including changing days they attend or eliminating morning or after care or the lunch plan, you must also provide your request in writing 30 days in advance of the upcoming month's tuition charge.
+Should you wish to change your child's enrollment, including changing days they attend or eliminating morning or after care or the lunch plan, you must also provide your request in writing 30 days in advance of the upcoming month's installment charge.